 There are a large number of DIMENSION tables involved in the JOIN.

 STAR query vs. STAR Transformation

 The STAR transformation is like the STAR query, except that rather than relying on a join index, it uses bitmapped indexes and builds the intermediate results in temporary segments.

-The SlideShow below demonstrates some of the differences between a STAR query and a STAR transformation.
+The following series of images demonstrates some of the differences between a STAR query and a STAR transformation query.

 In a STAR transformation, the SQL optimizer will see if there are bitmapped indexes on the FACT and DIMENSION tables and dynamically re-format the SQL query.